praekelt/seed-auth-api/docs/http_api.rst

     Create a new team.

+    Only admin users, and users with org:admin or org:write permissions for the organization may create teams.

     :<json str title: The title of the team.

     :>json int id: The ID of the created team.